Pear Tarte Tatin (Rustic French Pear Pie)

 • Bake for 30 minutes, or until the crust is nicely browned.

 • Cover the pie with a lid and very carefully tilt the skillet slightly to pour the sauce into a small bowl.
-Again be very careful not to mangle the pie.
+Be very careful not to burn yourself.

 • Place 9-inch pie dish over the skillet and quickly flip the pie over.
 When you flip, make sure to put oven mitts on and flip AWAY from yourself.